Getting Top Dollar When Selling Your Boat

 Also, keep in mind that it is usually worth having complex service and repairs done by professional.
 Documented work by qualified mechanics gives buyers peace of mind when making their purchases.
 DYI improvements can help save money but can negatively impact values if done wrong.
 And, remember to keep records of everything that you have done the boat.

 Sure, a yacht can sell on its own, but with a little work, you can add immensely to the sale price.
 Some have assembled a notebook providing all the details of the boat’s history.
 This includes the boat’s log, maintenance history, spare parts inventory, warranty information, and upgrades made.
-A library of owner manuals for all the equipment aboard goes a long way, especially if it includes the boat’s wiring schematics.
+A library of owner manuals for all the equipment aboard goes a long way when selling your boat, especially if it includes the boat’s wiring schematics.

 (Image: Vessel Documentation Online)